IndirasM/ts-hmmer/README.md

 # ts-hmmer

-Preparation for HMMER use for nucleosome detection and integration to the Galaxy Platform
+Preparation for HMMER use for nucleosome detection.
+Software created for Masters thesis work.

 ## Prerequisites